GOP lawmakers seize on 'secret society' texts to cast doubt on FBI

-WASHINGTON — An FBI lawyer’s cryptic reference to a “secret society” during a text exchange with a colleague has given Republicans fresh ammunition in their apparent effort to cast doubt on special counsel Robert Mueller’s investigation into possible Trump campaign ties to Russia, as congressional investigators increasingly turn their focus to the conduct of top federal law enforcement officials.
+WASHINGTON — An FBI lawyer’s cryptic reference to a “secret society” during a text exchange with a colleague has given Republicans fresh ammunition in their apparent effort to cast doubt on special counsel Robert Mueller’s investigation into possible Trump campaign ties to Russia.
+It comes as congressional investigators increasingly turn their focus to the conduct of top federal law enforcement officials.

 GOP lawmakers and conservative media have seized on the notion of a coordinated anti-Trump effort within the FBI since candid conversations emerged last month between the FBI lawyer, Lisa Page, and Peter Strzok, the FBI agent with whom she was romantically linked.